 Before I write a post, I do some research.
 I look up related topics on Pinterest and Google and see if it is something that gets people talking.

 Do your research in advance before you write a blog post.
-Don’t just write without a plan.
+Create a blog content plan.